 But when you understand that both countries lie at about the 30th geographical parallel or lower (which is lower than most of the USA) you can understand how they enjoy relatively longer periods of direct rays from the sun than do many other areas of this planet.And the higher elevations allow them a greater abundance of unfiltered, or rather less filtered, rays from the sun, giving greater energy intensity to the UV rays.

-The use of solar cookers in both countries has continued to spread since its introduction a few years back, allowing the poor a means to cook without the need to rely on extremely scarce bio fuel resources.
+The use of solar cookers in both of the above mentioned countries has continued to spread since its introduction a few years back, allowing the poor a means to cook without the need to rely on extremely scarce bio fuel resources.

-Using solar energy to cook has been proven to be feasible in the greater majority of the world's populated areas; whether it be in emerging economies and societies, which stand to benefit most from solar cooking, or whether it be in those already emerged societies such as Europe and the US.
+Overall, using solar energy to cook has proven to be quiet feasible in the greater majority of the world's populated areas; whether it be in emerging economies and societies, which stand to benefit most from solar cooking, or whether it be in those already emerged societies such as Europe and the US.

 If you have developed an interest about learning how solar cooking can benefit you personally and whether it can be done in your area of the world please visit our Solar Cooking Classes and Demonstration locator page.